-I began writing about the new antidepressant Viibryd (vilazodone) four months ago.
+I began writing about Viibryd (vilazodone) four months ago.
 It hit pharmacy shelves last week, and now the rubber meets the road.

 Thanks to your hard work, sacrifice, and sharing (and a smidge of my research) we’re learning things about Viibryd on a daily basis.
 Let’s get after it (in no particular order)…